gshruti95/Gaze-driven-video-editing/README.md

 To run the implementation:-

-Run minimization.m with the appropriate csv file in the csv_files directory Each entry in the csv file corresponds to eye tracking data observed for a frame in the original video.
+Run 'minimization.m' with the appropriate csv file in the csv_files directory Each entry in the csv file corresponds to eye tracking data observed for a frame in the original video.
 The output is a plot of the final cropping window path along with the output frames.
+In 'croppath.m' change the directory path to folder which contains the input frames.

 The implementation has been tested on test videos of different scene types.